Tropical Storm Mitag (2025)

-Tropical Storm Mitag, known in the Philippines as Tropical Depression Mirasol, was a moderate tropical cyclone that made landfall over South China after causing notable impacts in the Philippines in mid-September 2025.
-The seventeenth named storm of the annual typhoon season, Mitag originated from a low-pressure area (LPA) on September 16, prompting the issuance of a Tropical Cyclone Formation Alert by the Joint Typhoon Warning Center (JTWC) at 03:30 UTC.
+Severe Tropical Storm Mitag, (Note: The name Mitag (Yapese: Mitaeg, [mitaːɣ]) was contributed by the Federated States of Micronesia and is a feminine given names meaning "my eyes" in Yapese.)
+(Note: Initially classified as a tropical storm, Mitag was upgraded on post-analysis to a severe tropical storm according to the Japan Meteorological Agency's Best Track data on December 18, 2025.) known in the Philippines as Tropical Storm Mirasol, was a moderate tropical cyclone that made landfall over South China after causing notable impacts in the Philippines in mid-September 2025.
+The seventeenth named storm of the 2025 Pacific typhoon season, Mitag originated from a low-pressure area (LPA) on September 16, prompting the issuance of a Tropical Cyclone Formation Alert by the Joint Typhoon Warning Center (JTWC) at 03:30 UTC.
 PAGASA upgraded the LPA to a tropical depression shortly after at 14:00 PHT (06:00 UTC), giving it the name Mirasol.
 At 05:00 PHT (21:00 UTC) on September 17, the storm made landfall in Casiguran, Aurora.
 The system emerged that same day, although disorganized.
 On 06:00 UTC on September 18, the Japan Meteorological Agency upgraded the depression into a tropical storm, giving it the name Mitag.

 PAGASA issued Tropical Cyclone Wind Signal (TCWS) No. 1 (Note: With winds up to 39 to 61 km/h) for 15 areas.
 The Office of Civil Defense (OCD) and the National Disaster Risk Reduction and Management Council (NDRRMC) placed their operations on blue alert.
 Food packs were prepared for response efforts in the storm while cops in southern Luzon were alerted.
 121 individuals were evacuated.
 Strong winds were experienced in multiple parts in the provinces of Rizal and Isabela.
 1,003 individuals were affected, with 171 of them inside evacuation centers.
 Four roads and 12 bridges were deemed unpassable.
 One person was declared missing while three people were killed indirectly by floods generated in Bukidnon.